zheminzhou/PEPPAN/docs/source/usage/outputs.rst

   ATGAATATGGAAGAAATTGTGGCCCTTAGTGTAAAGCATAACGTCTCGGATCTACACCTGTGCAGCGCCTGGCCCGCACGATGGCGCATTCGCGGGCGAATGGAAGCTGCGCCGTTTGATGCGCTGGACGTCGAAGAGCTACTGCGGGAGTGGCTGGATGACGATCAGCGGACAATATTGCTGGAGAATGGTCAGTTGGATTTTGCTGTGTCGCTGGCGGAAAACCAGCGGTTGCGTGGCAGTGCGTTCGCGCAACGGCAAGGTATTTCTCTGGCATTACGGTTGTTACCTTCGCACTGTCCACAGCTCGAACAGCTTGGTGCGCCACCGGTATTGCCGGAATTACTCAAGAGCGAGAATGGCCTGATTCTGGTGACGGGGGCGACGGGGAGCGGCAAATCTACCACGCTGGCGGCGATGGTTGGCTATCTCAATCAACATGCCGATGCGCATATTCTGACGCTGGAAGATCCTGTGGAATATCTCTATACCAGTCAGCGATGTTTGATCCAACAGCGGGAGATTGGTTTGCACTGTATGACTTTCGCATCGGGATTGCGGGCTGCATTGCGGGAAGATCCTGATGTGATTTTGCTCGGAGAGCTGCGTGATAGCGAGACAATCCGTCTGGCGCTGACGGCGGCAGAAACCGGGCATCTGGTGCTGGCGACATTACACACGCGCGGCGCAGCGCAGGCAGTTGAGCGACTGGTGGATTCGTTTCCGGCGCAGGAAAAAGATCCCGTGCGTAATCAACTGGCAGGTAGTTTACGGGCGGTGTTGTCACAAAAGCTGGAAGTGGATAAACAGGAAGGACGCGTGGCGCTGTTTGAATTACTGATTAACACACCCGCGGTGGGGAATTTGATTCGTGAAGGGAAAACCCACCAGTTACCGCATGTTATTCAAACCGGGCAGCAGGTGGGGATGATAACGTTTCAGCAGAGTTATCAGCAGCGGGTGAAAGAAGGGCGCTTGTGA

-The header of each allele contains three parts of <source genome>:<gene name>_<allele_id>, and here the three alleles of ECSF_RS14680 can be found in the gff output as:
+The header of each allele contains three parts as <source genome>:<gene name>_<allele_id>, and here the three alleles of ECSF_RS14680 can be found in the gff output as:

 ::